Siegewardcatarina/Smart-Recruitment-Tool/ReadMe.md

 ![Employee Experience Prompt](results\employee_experience_prompt.JPG)

 ## Prompts
-1. How many employees are from bangalore
+1. How many employees are from bangalore?
    ```
    {"answer": "There are 87 employees from Bangalore."}
    ```